AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Search index/Term query.md

 # Term query

 You can use term query to query data that exactly matches the specified value of a field.
 Term query is similar to queries based on string match conditions.
-When a table contains a TEXT string, Tablestore tokenizes the string and exactly matches tokens.
+If the type of a field is TEXT, Tablestore tokenizes the string and exactly matches tokens.

 ## Prerequisites